ciprian288/PiWeatherRock-Windguru-Holfuy/README.md

    ```sh
    sudo systemctl restart PiWeatherRockConfig.service
    ```
-* If the wind is set, the color of the watch (blue, green, orange, brown, purple) changes according to the wind speed
+* If the wind is set, the color of the watch and the wind data (blue, green, orange, brown, purple) changes according to the wind speed

 # To EXIT PiWeatherRock-Windguru-Holfuy -- press Q